 'Black Panther' News & Rumors

-[Updated 02/17/2017] — Lupita Nyong'o just posted a very cryptic photo of herself on Instagram, which might relate to her role as Nakia in Black Panther.
+Speaking of Lupita Nyong'o, she posted a very cryptic photo of herself on Instagram a while back, which might relate to her role as Nakia in Black Panther.
 The picture features Nyong'o with purple goop slathered all over her; we assume this is so they can make a cast of her face.
 The only other role Nyong'o is currently prepping for is her reprisal of Maz Kanata in Star Wars: The Last Jedi — Nyong'o is hooked up to a motion capture rig to bring Maz Kanata to life, and it's possible that a cast of her face is involved in this process.
 However, given the CGI-heavy nature of her Star Wars role and the fact that Black Panther is in the midst of filming, it seems more likely that this picture is a behind-the-scenes snap from the latter.

 There are number of reasons why the Marvel crew might need a cast of Nyong'o.
 Chiefly, after being romantically spurned by T'Challa in the comics, Nakia is beaten and tortured by Black Panther villain Achebe.
 She's rescued by Erik Killmonger, and drawn into his plan to take down T'Challa for good.
 With Michael B. Jordan bringing Killmonger to life in the movie, it's possible we'll see a version of this storyline — and that this purple cast will be the basis for some gnarly prosthetics of an injured Nakia.